-INTRODUCTION OF TUITION FEES FOR DEPENDENTS OF 457 VISA HOLDERS
+INTRODUCTION OF TUITION FEES FOR DEPENDANTS OF 457 VISA HOLDERS

-Is the fee for each child or is it a family fee?
+Is the tuition fee for each child or a family?

-No. The fee will be collected by Education and Training International, the State Government agency that is responsible for overseas fee-paying students attending Western Australian public schools.
+The fee will be collected by Education and Training International (ETI), the State Government agency responsible for overseas fee-paying students attending Western Australian public schools.

-Will anything else change about the enrolment of my children?
+Will anything change about the enrolment of children?

 When do I have to start paying?

 The tuition fee will come into effect for current and new enrolments from January 2015.
-Your school principal will keep you informed as further details are available.
+ETI will send you an invoice at the beginning of the school year.

 Can my employer pay the fee?